cs0320-f25/typescript-csv-junlee-dev/README.md

 Prompt B (more edge‑case heavy): “List CSV pitfalls beyond naive "line.split(',')": quoting, escaped quotes, CRLF vs LF, BOM, trailing commas, empty lines, whitespace, etc.”

 Both prompts agree on moving beyond naive split(','), handling quoting/newlines, and exposing configurable options.
 Prompt A emphasized higher-level architecture-streaming/async iteration along with an options object while Prompt B listed specific correctness pitfalls (UTF-8 BOM, CRLF vs LF, trailing commas as empty cells, etc.) directly translatable into tests.
 In conclusion: implement B’s safeguards first for reliability and then layer A’s scalability and developer-experience features.

+Overall, the LLM has pretty consistent suggestions, but the edge-cases it considers is more detailed.
+For example, I wasn't thinking of things like UTF-8 BOM.
+I think it missed an important aspect of extensibility.
+Right now, the parser just returns an array of array of strings.

 - #### Step 3: use an LLM to help expand your perspective.
 1.